 Do not transport any materials that may have come in contact with phylloxera.

-Three types of control area are used in Victoria to protect the grape industries from phylloxera:
+Victoria uses three types of management zones to protect the grape industries from phylloxera:

 Current PIZ (maps):

 A single Order applies to the declaration of these PIZs.

 - Phylloxera Risk Zone (PRZ) has an undetermined phylloxera status because they have not yet been surveyed.

 Which phylloxera management zone are you located in?
 Check our interactive application to find out which zone you're in.